 This age is the most common time in life to develop epilepsy

-In people over 65, epilepsy is the fourth most common neurological disorder after migraine, dementia and stroke.
-It is the most likely time you will be diagnosed with epilepsy.
+Epilepsy is the fourth most common neurological disorder affecting older adults after migraine, dementia and stroke.
+It is the most likely time to be diagnosed with epilepsy.

 Causes of epilepsy